Statue of René Goscinny (Paris)

-The Statue of René Goscinny (Note: French: Statue de René Goscinny) is a monument in Paris, France, located in the 16th arrondissement, at the corner of Boulainvilliers and Singer Streets.
-It consists of the statue of René Goscinny, a 20th-century cartoonist and comic writer.
-The monument was designed by Sébastien Langloÿs and unveiled on 23 January 2020.
+The statue of René Goscinny (/fr/, /pl/; Statue de René Goscinny) is a monument in Paris, France, located in the 16th arrondissement, at the corner of Boulainvilliers and Singer Streets.
+It has a form of a bronze statue of René Goscinny (1926–1977), a 20th-century cartoonist and comic writer.
+The monument was designed by Sébastien Langloÿs, and unveiled on 23 January 2020.
+It is a replica of the statue of René Goscinny in Drap, France, which was unveiled in 2017.

 History

-The monument was designed by Sébastien Langloÿs and unveiled on 23 January 2020.
-It was based on an identical statue made previously by the artist, which is located at René Goscinny High School in Drap, in Provence-Alpes-Côte d'Azur, France.
-The pedestal on which it was placed was designed by the C & E Architecture architectural and engineering firm.
+The monument was dedicated to René Goscinny (1926–1977), a 20th-century cartoonist and comic writer.
+It was designed by Sébastien Langloÿs, and unveiled on 23 January 2020.
+It was based on an identical statue made by Langloÿs, which was unveiled in 2017 in front of the René Goscinny High School in Drap, within the region of Provence-Alps-Azure Coast in France.
+The pedestal on which it was placed was designed by the architectural and engineering firm C&E Architecture.

 Characteristics

-The idential statue, with different pedestal, in Drap, France.
+The identical statue in Drap, France, placed on a different pedestal.

-The monument is placed at the corner of Boulainvilliers and Singer Streets, in the 16th arrondissement of Paris, next to the former residence of Goscinny, at 54 Boulainvilliers Street.
+The monument is placed at the corner of Boulainvilliers and Singer Streets, in the 16th arrondissement of Paris, next to the former residence of Goscinny at 54 Boulainvilliers Street.

-The monument consists of the life-size bronze statue of René Goscinny, a 20th-century cartoonist and comic writer, wearing a suit.
-It also includes much smaller characters from Goscinny's famous works.
-This includes Little Nicolas, a primary school student, sitting on his right shoulder; Asterix, a Gaul warrior, standing on his hand; Iznogoud, a nobleman, pocking out from the front pocket of his suit; and Lucky Luke, a cowboy standing next to his left leg.
+The monument consists of the life-sized bronze statue of René Goscinny (1926–1977), a 20th-century cartoonist and comic writer, wearing a suit.
+It also includes small statues of characters from Goscinny's famous works.
+This includes Little Nicolas, a primary school student, sitting on Goscinny's right shoulder; Asterix, a Gaul warrior, standing on Goscinny's hand; Iznogoud, a nobleman, pocking out from the front pocket of his suit; and Lucky Luke, a cowboy standing next to Goscinny's left leg.

-The statue is placed on a pedestal made from white stone, stylized to look like a bookshelf.
-It has the form of a hollowed-out cube, with a sculpture of books, inscribed with titles of Goscinny's most famous comic books.
+The statue is placed on a pedestal made from white stone, stylised to resemble a bookshelf.
+It has a form of a hollowed-out cube, with a sculpture of three books, inscribed with titles of Goscinny's works.

 The right side of the pedestal features a plaque with the following inscription: